No cost meals are available for curbside pick up to all children in the community. Each child will receive:

 - Roosevelt Elementary main entrance (2065 Cass Lake Road, Keego Harbor)

 The USDA has granted West Bloomfield School District temporary funding specifically to provide meals to any child 18 or under free of charge.
 The food and nutrition program serves nutritious meals to all day in-person students each day in all buildings.
 Lunch and breakfast meals are no cost for all students until December 31, 2020 or when funding runs out.
 Please see the meal options below for your student’s building.

 A school lunch includes an entrée, grain, fruit, vegetable, and milk.
-A la carte milk prices are $0.50 for all students and adults.
 Menus can be accessed by clicking the link below or the lunch menus below.

 Online Lunch Account Payments